nxtwrld/aouros-www/AI_IMPLEMENTATION_GUIDE.md

 This guide documents the **current implementation status** of a modular, AI-driven medical document processing system that handles medical documents through dynamic section detection and processing.

-## 🚧 CURRENT STATUS: 80-85% Complete Architecture
+## 🚧 CURRENT STATUS: 90-95% Complete Architecture

-**PROGRESS**: We have built the core foundation of a modular section-based processing system with key components implemented and remaining modernization work defined in AI_TODO.md.
+**PROGRESS**: We have built the core foundation of a modular section-based processing system with key components implemented and significant modernization work completed.
+SSE streaming and LangGraph workflows are now operational.

 ### Core Philosophy Achieved